Mental Health Facilities Miller, SD

 Lutheran Social Services Of Sd Aberdeen Area Counseling Center - 73.1 miles from Miller, SD

 Lutheran Social Services Of Sd Aberdeen Area Counseling Center is a mental health treatment clinic in Aberdeen, South Dakota, located at 110 6th Avenue Se, Suite 200, in the 57401 zip code.
-Lutheran Social Services Of Sd Aberdeen Area Counseling Center provides outpatient treatment and telemedicine/telehealth.
-Lutheran Social Services Of Sd Aberdeen Area Counseling Center provides trauma therapy, individual psychotherapy and integrated dual diagnosis disorder treatment to children / adolescents, adults and young adults.
+Lutheran Social Services Of Sd Aberdeen Area Counseling Center provides telemedicine/telehealth and outpatient treatment.
+Lutheran Social Services Of Sd Aberdeen Area Counseling Center provides behavior modification, couples/family therapy and integrated dual diagnosis disorder treatment to young adults, seniors 65 or older and adults.
 Lutheran Social Services Of Sd Aberdeen Area Counseling Center also supports people requiring dual diagnosis treatment.
-Additional services provided by Lutheran Social Services Of Sd Aberdeen Area Counseling Center consist of diet and exercise counseling, housing services and case management.
+Additional services provided by Lutheran Social Services Of Sd Aberdeen Area Counseling Center consist of psychosocial rehabilitation services, supported employment and diet and exercise counseling.

 Learn More